 Consider Type of Flooring Allowed by the HOA

 Another reason, much less spoken of, is noise generated when occupants walk on hardwood, laminate or tile flooring.
 Most condominiums have restrictions about the type of flooring that an owner may install, especially if they have neighbors below.
 Usually, if hardwood is allowed at all, a special underpad is required to minimize the noise intrusion.
+One important factor of a tiled surface is how flat the tiles are in relation to another.
+Using a tile levelling system can help keep tiles smooth and even during the setting process.
+The system can be used with either walls or floor tiles and is a great addition to traditional tiling tools.

 The HOA Can Enforce their Rules – But that Can Take a While